 Space is limited for each time slot, so make sure to register in advance.

-Learn about more National Alpaca Farm Days events in the Charlotte area.
+Learn about more National Alpaca Farm Days events in the Charlotte area, as information becomes available.

 Tours at Good Karma Ranch